-Known for bold, improvisational designs and use of recycled fabrics, Gee’s Bend’s patchwork quilting tradition — which began in the 19th Century — continues to this day.
-Gee’s Bend quilts constitute a crucial chapter in the history of American art and today are in the permanent collections of over 30 leading art museums.
+Known for its bold, improvisational designs and the use of recycled fabrics, Gee’s Bend’s patchwork quilting tradition began in the 19th century and continues today.

 These quilts constitute a crucial chapter in the history of American art.
 The residents of Gee’s Bend, Alabama (also known as Boykin) are direct descendants of the enslaved people who worked the cotton plantation established there in 1816 by Joseph Gee.